 Bob M: Here are some audience questions:

 Heatsara: I have restricted my calorie intake to 100 calories a day...but am lucky if I eat 80.
 I am trying to get back to 88 pounds where I was a year ago.
 I am 5'8.
 The thing is I passed out and got a bloody nose at swim practice today.
 I am scared to death.
 I don't know what to do?
 No matter how hard I try, I cannot eat!!!

 Dr. Brandt: You need rapid attention.
 There are serious medical manifestations of your ongoing starvation.

 Julia: Whoever can answer, please help me.
-I have been having huge problems, and I haven't been able to eat right etc. I am afraid to talk to any of my doctors becasue they write everything down and they have threatened to admit me.
+I have been having huge problems, and I haven't been able to eat right, etc. I am afraid to talk to any of my doctors because they write everything down and they have threatened to admit me.
 I feel I can not trust anybody.
 I don't want to be admitted, but I want help.
 I am really scared.

 Dr. Brandt: I suggest you try to get on the same "team" as your physicians.
 You have a serious problem and you need help.

 Trina: Dr. Brandt - It seems like average inpatient or outpatient stays for ED treatment last 3 weeks - are there any actions to change this and force Insurance companies. to allow for longer-term treatment?

 Dr. Brandt: The length of inpatient hospitalization can vary widely, but many of our patients are only inpatients for several days.
 They often then transfer into our partial hospitalization program for longer-term treatment.

 Jenna: How difficult is it to get help when you don't fit any "clinical" definitions for eating disorders?
 I know I'm sick, but I'm afraid no one will help me.
 I'm not underweight, but I have lost 70pounds since this started last November.